Pack Horse Library Project: Locations

 London, Kentucky in Laurel County was one of the more centrally located pack horse libraries.
 The center was run by Ethel Perryman, who was a local director of the WPA, women's work division.
 London also served as a central receiving area for book donations.
 One large central book distribution program was run out of Pittsburgh by Mrs. Malcolm McLeod, wife of the head of the English department at Carnegie Tech, who sent her donations to London.

 The first location to have a pack horse library was Johnson County, Paintsville.
 Leslie's collection was donated by their minister, Benton Deaton, who kickstarted the project.
 The pack horse library in Leslie started in the Wooton Community Center.

 A pack horse library existed in Martin County by 1941.
 The headquarters of the pack horse library in Morehead experienced a fire in 1939.
 In Owsley County, they had a pack horse library by 1937.
 Paintsville, Kentucky revived its original pack horse library idea when the WPA funded it.
 May F. Stafford was in charge of the project there.
 The Painstville library had grown to hold around 5,000 books by 1938.
 It was estimated that it cost around $40 a month in rent and utilities to run the central facility for the pack horse library.
 The Pikeville pack horse library was run by Naomi Lemon.
-Pine Mountain school was the headquarters for the pack horse library in Harlan County, which had been opened up by 1937.
+Pine Mountain school was the headquarters for the pack horse library in Harlan County that opened up by 1937.
 The supervisor of the library in Harlan County was Ann Richards, a WPA employee.

 In 1936, the WPA began planning to open a pack horse library in Somerset, Kentucky.
 The Somerset library was supervised by Imogene Dutton.
 By 1937, there was a pack horse library in Whitley County.
 Maggie Mae Smith was the supervisor at that location.